-The PTH/PTV family of nonisolated, wide-output adjustable power modules from Texas Instruments are optimized for applications that require a flexible, high-performance module that is small in size.
+The PTH/PTV family of non-isolated, wide-output adjustable power modules from Texas Instruments are optimized for applications that require a flexible, high-performance module that is small in size.
 Each of these products are POLATM compatible.
-POLA-compatible products are produced by a number of manufacturers, and offer customers advanced, nonisolated modules with the same footprint and form factor.
-POLA parts are also ensured to be interoperable, which provides customers with a second-source option.
+POLA-compatible products are produced by a number of manufacturers, and offer customers advanced, non-isolated modules with the same footprint and form factor.
+POLA parts are also ensured to be interoperable, thereby providing customers with true second-source availability.